caseymcopeland/MSBA-2021---2022/README.md

 # MSBA-2021---2022

-All my projects and code files from my time in the UT Austin McCombs MSBA program
+Projects, homeworks, and code files from my time in the UT Austin McCombs MSBA program